invisibleXML/ixml/misc/pragmas.md

 prefixed names in the grammar will serialize in instances as prefixed names in the XML, with appropriate namespace bindings.

+The fallback behavior of a parser that does not support these pragmas
+will be as under the current spec, which someone wearing a
+language-lawyer hat tells us is probably to emit output that is well-formed XML but not *namespace-well-formed* XML.

 This example does not define a capability for changing namespace bindings within a document.
 It's an example.